workjs/workjs/modules/docserver/doc/logger.md

 If the "access" flag for a route is true, a line is written into an access log file for each reply sent.
-The access log file is placed in the location configured and it's name is the current date.
+The access log file is placed in the location configured and it's name contains the current date.

 If the "debug" flag for a route is true, debug lines are written into a debug log file.
-The debug log file is placed in the location configured and it's name is the current date.
+The debug log file is placed in the location configured and it's name contains the current date.
 If debug lines are written, a line is written when the request arrives, a line is written when the reply is sent and additional lines are written when this.debug is called.
 All debug lines contain an unique request ID